billspat/example-python-auto-documentation-with-mkdocstrings/docs/explanation.md

+(all of the text on this page is from the Real Python tutorial [Build Your Python Project Documentation With MkDocs](https://realpython.com/python-project-documentation-with-mkdocs/))

 This part of the project documentation focuses on an **understanding-oriented** approach.
 You'll get a chance to read about the background of the project,